Dilshi Kumarasinghe: Biography

 Dilshi was born on 11 May 1999 in Digana, Kandy, Central Province as the only child in her family.
 Her father was a minor worker while her mother works in a garment factory.
 She pursued her primary education at the Digana Rajawella Dharmasoka Junior School.
-She then moved to Walala A. Rathnayaka Vidyalaya in 2014 to pursue her secondary education after obtaining scholarship to study at Walala Central College with the assistance of her coach Susantha Fernando.
+She then moved to Walala A. Rathnayake Central College in 2014 to pursue her secondary education after obtaining scholarship to study at A Rathnayake Central College with the assistance of her coach Susantha Fernando.

 Career

 Dilshi competed in the 100m and 200m events during school competitions at the Rajawella Junior School.
-After joining the Walala Central College in 2014, it was her athletic instructor Susantha Fernando who influenced her to specialise in the 400m and 800m events.
+After joining the A. Rathnayake Central College in 2014, it was her athletic instructor Susantha Fernando who influenced her to specialise in the 400m and 800m events.
 She also later joined the Sri Lankan Army with the support of her coach in order to continue her career in Athletics.

 She tasted her first international experience during the 2016 Asian Junior Athletics Championships which was held in Ho Chi Minh City, where she was placed 6th in the women's 800 meter finals.
 In June 2018, she participated at the 2018 Asian Junior Athletics Championships which was held in Gifu and claimed silver in the women's 400 meters event with a timing of 54.03 seconds and also claimed bronze medal in the women's 800 meters event with a timing of 2:04.53 seconds.
 In addition, she also secured bronze medal in the 4 x 400 meter relay event.

 She also took part at the 2018 IAAF World U20 Championships in Tampere, Finland competing in the women's 800 meters where she finished at 37th position and also competed in the 4 x 400 meter relay event where Sri Lanka finished at 19th position.
 She also claimed gold medals in 400m, 800m and 400m relay events at the 2018 South Asian Junior Athletic Championships which was held in Colombo.
 In April 2019, Kumarasinghe was part of the Sri Lankan 4 x 400 meter relay, which finished fourth at the 2019 Asian Athletics Championships at the Khalifa Stadium in Doha.
 During the 23rd Asian Athletics Championships on the final day of the competition, she along with Nadeesha Ramanayaka, Nimali Liyanarachchi and Upamalika Ratnakumari set the new Sri Lankan national record for 4 x 400 meter relay with a record timing of 3: 35.06 seconds.